cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/nsb_scripts/README.md

 # TODO:
 1. Fix an issue with the lists of LST-MAGIC runs (in case of only one run in the .txt files, lists must be properly read): now 'rough' solution, a better solution is needed
 2. Directory structure (more consistent with the MC one)
 3. Matching of the observation period
+4. Fix pyflakes errors and run black
+5. Final checks (CI...)